FarronF/limerick-council-meetings/meetings/2022/12/12-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Monthly Meeting of the Metropolitan District of Limerick - 21st November 2022.md

 ***based on current pre planning discussions and planning approvals within the next two years.***

-**REPLY**: Within Limerick City and Environs, 2,450 residential units have the benefit of planning--- 3
+**REPLY**: Within Limerick City and Environs, 2,450 residential units have the benefit of planning
+---
+3

 permission, on sites where no development has commenced, there is an additional 373